AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-05-Cross-Site-Scripting-XSS.md

 - Stored XSS: malicious script is saved in the database and served to every user who visits (most dangerous)
 - Reflected XSS: script is embedded in a URL, only executes when victim clicks that specific link
 - DOM-based XSS: script manipulates the page's DOM directly in the browser, never touches the server

+## Real-World Example
+In 2005, a MySpace user named Samy Kamkar created a self-replicating XSS worm.
+He injected a script into his profile that automatically added him as a friend and copied itself to every visitor's profile.
+Within 20 hours it had spread to over one million profiles and took MySpace down.
+It's still one of the most famous XSS demonstrations ever.

+On a practical level - an attacker finds a stored XSS vulnerability in a forum.
+They post a comment with a hidden script that steals session cookies.
+Every user who reads that thread gets their session hijacked, no clicking required.